India's COVID-19 tally surges past 5.3 million while recoveries stand at 4.2 million

 Maharashtra (19,522) contributed 22.31 per cent of the new recoveries while Andhra Pradesh (12.24 per cent), Karnataka (8.3 per cent), Tamil Nadu (6.31 per cent) and Chhattisgarh (6.0 per cent) followed with 32.8 per cent of the new recoveries.

-According to the health ministry on Friday, the countrys case fatality rate (CFR) was at 1.62 per cent.
+According to the health ministry on Friday, the country's case fatality rate (CFR) was at 1.62 per cent.